 To be eligible to propose an ITI Independent Study you must:

-An Independent Study in Information Technology and Informatics is arranged by present a proposal to a full-time faculty member in the LIS department who will be the official sponsor of your independent study.
+An Independent Study in Information Technology and Informatics is arranged by presenting a proposal to a full-time faculty member in the LIS department who will be the official sponsor of your independent study.
 If you need help identifying a faculty sponsor you can meet with ITI Director Warren Allen to discuss the nature, objectives and outcomes of your proposed Independent Study.

 With input from your faculty sponsor, you will describe the details of your Independent Study, the number of meetings and specific course requirements, and then download and complete the ITI Independent Study Application.